A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Numerical examples

 \subsubsection{Convergence study}

 To conduct a convergence study, we discretize the curved beam with spline basis functions of degree $p=2$ through $p=5$ and conduct uniform $h$-refinement.
 Our reference is the analytical solution discussed in \cite{Cazzani2016} for the quarter circular Euler-Bernoulli cantilever subjected to shear load at the free end.
-In Fig.~\ref{fig:beam_convergence_projection}, we plot the convergence of the relative $L^2$ error of the displacement field computed with mixed formulations that evaluate the strain projection part in a different way.
+In Figure \ref{fig:beam_convergence_projection}, we plot the convergence of the relative $L^2$ error of the displacement field computed with mixed formulations that evaluate the strain projection part in a different way.
 To assess our approach, we compare our formulation with independent strain variations discretized by approximate dual functions and row-sum lumping of the strain projection matrix (blue) to the Galerkin mixed formulation with consistent strain projection (black) and the Galerkin mixed formulation with row-sum lumping of the strain projection matrix (red).
 We note that the consistent Galerkin mixed formulation is prohibitively inefficient, as consistent strain condensation leads to a dense system matrix that is fully populated, but provides the reference accuracy.

 We observe that our approach delivers the same accuracy and optimal rates of convergence as the consistent Galerkin mixed formulation for all polynomial degrees.
 It does not suffer from the significant drop of accuracy that is characteristic for the Galerkin mixed formulation with row-sum lumping, where lumping limits the convergence rate to second-order irrespective of the polynomial degree of the basis functions.
 We note that the results observed for this example are consistent with the ones observed for the $L^2$ projection example in Section \ref{sec:l2projection}.
+For a comparison of the relative $L^2$ error of the displacement field, of the membrane strain field and of the bending strain field computed with our formulation and the standard displacement-based formulation for two different slenderness ratios $R/t=100$ and $1,000$, we refer the interested reader to Appendix \ref{sec:beam1}.